jotux/C_standards/readme.md

 #### 1.1 Files

-File names are to be all lowercase and use underscores (_).Names should be descriptive and specific.
+File names are to be all lowercase and use underscores (_).
+Names shall be descriptive and specific.

 >Example 1.1a - Acceptable file names for code and header files